 You’ll want to keep these Skillet Steak Fajita Salads on your radar for a quick, easy and healthy meal to whip up in no time!

-It’s spring, the sun is shining (most of the time) and I’m so ready for warmer weather!
-I’m not going to count my eggs and get excited too quickly because, let’s be honest, I live in Portland.
+It’s spring, the sun is shining (most of the time) and I’m so ready for warmer weather, so I’m making salad.
+Skillet Steak Fajita Salads, to be exact.
+I’m not going to count my eggs and get excited too quickly about the warm weather because, let’s be honest, I live in Portland.
 But I’m getting restless.
 Do you watch Portlandia?
 This clip kind of sums it up in the most exaggerated way.

 The sun means summer, and summer means salads and I have these Skillet Steak Fajita Salads on my radar to make all summer long.
 Last week I worked with the Beef Council to create a healthy entertaining recipe using beef and then competed with 3 other bloggers in a recipe challenge.
 This salad was my creation and takes all the flavors of fajitas and turns them into a healthy, and filling salad.

 In addition to creating a recipe, I was able to sit in on a Webinar put on by the Beef Council and learned some pretty awesome things for when you’re trying to figure out what meat to buy.
 So before I jump into the recipes, let’s talk about what to look for when shopping for beef.